kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014-06-19-website-typography.md

 ---
-title: 'The Typography of My Website'
+title: "The Typography of My Website"
 slug: website-typography
 author: Stefan Imhoff
 date: 2014-06-19T10:30:00+02:00
-description: 'About the typography of my new website: scale, font, vertical rhythm, font size, font size and sentence width.'
+description: "About the typography of my new website: scale, font, vertical rhythm, font size, font size and sentence width."
-og_image: 'assets/images/articles/2014/website-typography/elements-of-typographic-style.jpg'
+og: "assets/images/articles/2014/website-typography/elements-of-typographic-style.jpg"
-categories: ['design', 'code', 'typography']
+categories:
+  - "design"
+  - "code"
+  - "typography"
 ---

 I’m _typophil_.
 But this is nothing for a self-help group, because it simply means love or affection to typography.
 It was clear to me from the start that I would start with typography for my new website.